MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-authentication-acquire-token-py.md

     std::string AcquireToken(
-        const std::string& userName, //A string value containing the user's UPN. const std::string& password, //The user's password in plaintext const std::string& clientId, //The AAD client ID of your application. const std::string& resource, //The resource URL for which an OAuth2 token is required.
+        const std::string& userName, //A string value containing the user's UPN. const std::string& password, //The user's password in plaintext const std::string& clientId, //The Azure AD client ID (also known as Application ID) of your application. const std::string& resource, //The resource URL for which an OAuth2 token is required.
 Provided by challenge object. const std::string& authority); //The authentication authority endpoint.
 Provided by challenge object.
     }